JKHYuen/JKHYuen.github.io/projects/4-palindrome.md

 <header id="time-reversal" class="page-header"><h2><span class="number">4.1</span> Time Reversal</h2></header>
 To save time, I used <a href="https://ludiq.io/chronos/features" target="_blank" rel="noopener noreferrer">Chronos</a> (a deprecated framework) to keep track of time events in individual timelines.
 Although it works great for this proof of concept, the implementation is relatively crude, with little to no space optimization (a non-trivial problem to solve unless you are <a href="https://www.youtube.com/watch?v=8dinUbg2h70" target="_blank" rel="noopener noreferrer">Jonathan Blow </a>).
 The plugin comes with accurate-enough position tracking, however other time reverse effects require additional code.

 Chronos allows for time events to be scheduled into timelines, a delegate is given for the forward passage of the event, and a different delegate for the backwards passage.
-For example, the following is the scheduling of events for a bullet impact on a wall using the ```Do()``` function from Chronos, with ```time``` as one of the player's timeline:
+For example, the following is the scheduling of events for a bullet impact on a wall using the ```Do(...)``` function from Chronos, with ```time``` as one of the player's timeline:

 {% highlight csharp linenos %}
 time.Do(